Search This Blog

 Thursday, November 10, 2022

-A Balancing Exercise to Improve Delivery for Lawn Bowlers
+A Balancing Exercise to Improve the Delivery of Lawn Bowlers

 What lawn bowlers need, increasingly as they get older, is improved balance.
-Most delivery motions involve stepping forward with the advancing foot and a brief balancing on the anchor foot.
+Most delivery motions involve stepping forward with the advancing foot and a momentary brief balancing on the anchor foot alone.
 Brief as this is, a partial loss of balance by your entire body will cause deviations from the desired line and weight for your shot.

 If you have been lawn bowling more or less regularly for six years or more, I think I can provide a little test that will demonstrate that your balance may be more important for your delivery than you think.